nataliamadridb/281-Assignments/Week 4/Idea 1_NMB.md

 ## 2. Key Hypothesis and Mechanism

-This project hope to introduces heterogeneous inattention into a HANK model: each household type \( g \) has its own expectation-updating parameter \( \theta_g \), varying by income, wealth, or education.
+This project hope to introduces heterogeneous inattention into a HANK model: each household type \( g \) has its own expectation-updating parameter \( $\theta_g$., varying by income, wealth, or education.

 **Mechanism**:
 - After an expansionary monetary policy shock, **attentive households** (typically wealthier) adjust consumption and portfolios quickly.